AmazingAmpharos/OoT-Randomizer/README.md

 * Cutscene Changes
   * Burning Kakariko Cutscene can be triggered when entering Kakariko Village from any entrance.
   * Speedup Owl Flying cutscenes to be almost instant.
-  * Enable Useful Cutscenes setting added (additional details below in New Options)
+  * Enable Useful Cutscenes setting added (see above in New Features)
-  * Great Fairy cutscene no longer plays on additional visits for health and magic refills
+  * Great Fairy cutscene no longer plays on additional visits for health and magic refills.

 #### Updated Settings
 * Filter added to `Location Exclusion` dropdown